 Homework problems: Find the number of significant figures in the numbers i) 0.250800 ii) 100 iii) 110.0070

 Rules for significant figures in calculations

 From the first paragraph, you learn the importance of significant figures in calculations.
 But how to use significant digits in calculations like addition, subtraction, Multiplication and division.
 These are discussed below.
 Before this, you should have the concept of rounding off the numbers.
 Read this post on Rounding off significant figures.

 Significant figures for addition

-For the addition or subtraction of two or more numbers we need to consider the significant digits after the decimal.
-In both cases, first we need to add or subtract the numbers as usual manner.
-Then we need to rounding off the result up to the lowest number of significant figures that any of those numbers has.
+For the addition or subtraction of two or more numbers, one should concentrate on the significant digits after the decimal.
+In both cases, add or subtract the numbers in the usual manner.
+Then rounding off the result up to the lowest number of significant figures that any of those numbers has.